shadabtanjeed/wearipedia-project-assesment/Task 2/readme.md

 - For some reason heart rate zone has same data through out the monnth.
 This is not a problem in data ingestion, rather it is a created due to the manipulation done on synthetically generated data.
 - In the front end, there are some design fix required, but since having a working front end was the priority, it has been skipped for now.
 - There are some null points present in the data to simulate the real world scenario.
+- talk about the MVC structure

 To run:
-Start the timescaledb docker from task 1 directory firsr: docker compose up -d timescaledb
+Start the timescaledb docker from task 1 directory first: cd "Task 1" docker compose up -d timescaledb

-cd "Task 2"
-cd backend
-uvicorn app.main:app --reload
+To run the backend on local machine: cd "Task 2" cd backend pip install -r requirements.txt uvicorn app.main:app --reload

 You can view the documentation here: http://127.0.0.1:8000/docs

+To run the frontend on local machine: cd "Task 2" cd frontend/fitbit_visualizer npm install npm start